samlarby/nant-y-frith-mtb/README.md

 * All wireframes were created using Balsamiq wireframes, design ideas for the profiles page, home page and trails page are shown here [here](documentation/readme/milestone-project-4.png)

 ## Database design
+* The Nant-Y-Frith database is hosted by Postgresql a relational database.
+    * Users - emails and username
+    * Users Profiles - username from users, riding style, favourite place to ride, local trails, bike, favourite conditions.
+    * Stipe customers - links all stripe information to the user
+    * Trails - contains all information about the trails
+    * Trail feature images - Contains any feature images and links them to the corresponding trail they were added to

 ### Testing
 #### Functional Testing
+* Creating a user
+    * This works as it should.
+A user can be created if the username does not already exist.
+    * The user is asked to verify email, when the email is verified they are then redirected to the homepage.
+* Logging in as user
+    * User can log in on the log in page accessed through my accounts tab.
+    * If the username or password was wrong or does not exist the user is shown an incorrect password or username message.
+* Logging out
+    * The log out button is clicked and the user is logged out and taken back to the homepage.
+* Add A Trail
+    * Only uses who are authenticated can add trails.
+    * If not authenticated the ooption is not there.
+    * User clicks on add trail and is taken to add trail page.
+    * User fills in all details not leavinng anything blank clicks the add trail.
+    * The trail is then added and visible on the trails page.
+    * If authenticated user wants to add feature images they will have to do so through the edit trail button.
+Reasoning for this is explained in bugs.
+* Edit Trail
+    * If authenticated when user clicks on a trail they are shown a edit button.
+    * On click they are taken to the edit form.
+    * If the user chooses to edit details or the image they can
+    * If user wants to add feature images they can, but if they do not have any feature images to add they must press delete, reasoning explained in bugs.
+* Delete Trail
+    * When clicked the the authenticated user is taken to the delete page and asked if they are sure they want to delete.
+    * Also shown a message to say that their review has been deleted.
+* Trails page
+    * All trails are visible to all users.
+    * If user is not subscribed and they click on a trail they are shown a mus be subscribed message and an ooption to subscribe, this button works.
+    * If user is subscribed they see the trail information etc.
+    * If any feature images are present with that trail subscribed users can see them and are able to click on them to enlarge them.
+* Subscribing
+    * User clicks subscribe on the subscribe page.
+This takes them to the stripe susbscription page.
+    * All details filled in correctly the user is then redirected a a subscription successful page, with a trails link on it.
+This link works.
+    * Now trail information is visible.
+Stripe webhook is working.
+* Unsubscribe
+    * User can unsubscribe from their profile page.
+    * Click unsubscribe button this takes them to a page confirming they have unsubscribed.
+* Profile Page
+    * Profile page is accessed from my accounts tab.
+    * The profile automaically displays email and username.
+    * It will display none for othr variables until the user inputs them.
+    * To inout details, click edit profile which brings up a form.
+    * Form details filled out click save changes they are then uploaded to the profile.

+* Navbar testing
+    * All navbar links take the user to the correct place, on both small and large screens.
+* CRUD testing
+    * Testing on the add/edit/delete buttons was done to make sure there was no crossovers effecting each other.
+All work as intended.

 ### Validator testing
 * PEP 8 Online